Journalist Law School

 Hear JLS faculty and fellows describe Loyola's Journalist Law School.

 The challenge of reporting on the legal system without a law degree is daunting.
-To help support journalists who cover the courts on national, regional or local levels, the Civil Justice Program at LMU Loyola Law School has developed the journalist law program consisting of a four-day intensive seminar on the legal system.
-Lectures, lodging, and most meals are covered by the program.
-Please consult the program overview, information on past Journalist Law School (including alumni) or the JLS flyer for further details.
+To help support journalists who cover legal topics, LMU Loyola Law School has developed the journalist law program.

 Questions?